Joseph Cafasso: Life

-The priest was known for his practice of mortifications in the aim of becoming as frugal as possible.
+The priest was known for his practice of mortifications with the aim of becoming as frugal as possible.
 He never smoked nor did he drink things other than water alone.
 He never indulged in coffee nor things between his meals.
 He never complained about toothaches or headaches but bore his pain with remarkable resilience as a sign of his own personal cross.
 He was once asked whether or not his constant work ever wore him out and he said: "Our rest will be in Heaven".
-He celebrated Mass each 4:30am and was known for spending long hours in the confessional and chapel.
+He celebrated Mass each 4:30 am and was known for spending long hours in the confessional and chapel.

 He was also a noted confessor and spiritual director who guided people who would go on to found new religious institutions or congregations which would help the church to meet the needs of the whole world.
 Bosco was just one (Cafasso was his spiritual director from 1841 to 1860); another was Giulia Falletti di Barolo who became a noted advocate of women prisoners.
 Francesco Faà di Bruno was but another that he guided as well as Clemente Marchisio.
 He was also known for his extensive work in the local prisons and served as the comforter of those condemned to death so much so that he was called "The Priest of the Gallows".
 There was even one occasion when this small and weak priest seized an enormous inmate's beard and told him he would not let go until the man confessed.
 The inmate did so and wept as he confessed (not from Cafasso tugging at his beard) while giving praise to God as he left the confessional.
 There was also another occasion in which he escorted 60 converted inmates who had been condemned to the gallows.
 Most of them were hanged straight after confessing and receiving absolution and so Cafasso referred to them as "hanged saints".

 He died on 23 June 1860 and his friend Bosco (who wrote a biographical account of his old friend) preached though was not the celebrant for the Mass.
-Cafasso had died from pneumonia coupled with a stomach hemorrhage and complications from congenital medical issues.
+Cafasso had died from pneumonia coupled with a stomach haemorrhage and complications from congenital medical issues.
 He bequeathed all he had in his will to the Little House of Divine Providence which was the religious order that Giuseppe Benedetto Cottolengo had founded some decades before.
 The college he had headed until his death moved to the Santuario della Consolata in 1870 and this prompted his remains to be re-interred there.